gnw3/LinuxHelp/README.md

 functionality of the linux shell programs is shared with legacy Unix and Apple MacOS.

 The majority of internet easy guides to the shell plagerize other sites and often include misinformation.
-One reliable resource with a long history and several tranlastions is [LinuxCommand](https://linuxcommand.org).
+One reliable resource with a long history and several tranlations is [LinuxCommand](https://linuxcommand.org).

 Other reliable guides include include [Apple's Terminal User Guide](https://support.apple.com/en-ca/guide/terminal/welcome/mac)